Crockpot Chicken Tacos

 Simple Baked Risotto

-Recipe type: Side, Main Dish
+Recipe Type: Side, Main Dish

 Forget stirring, whip up creamy risotto by utilizing the oven instead of your elbow!